Russia and weapons of mass destruction

 The Russian Federation is known to possess or have possessed three types of weapons of mass destruction: nuclear weapons, biological weapons, and chemical weapons.
-It is one of the five nuclear-weapon states recognized under the Treaty on the Non-Proliferation of Nuclear Weapons.
+It is one of the five nuclear-weapon states recognized under the Treaty on the Non-Proliferation of Nuclear Weapons and one of the four countries wielding a nuclear triad.

+As of 2025, Russia's triad of deployed strategic nuclear weapons includes approximately 1,254 intercontinental ballistic missiles, 992 submarine-launched ballistic missiles, and 586 cruise missiles or bombs for delivery by Tupolev Tu-160 and Tu-95 bombers.
+It also possesses the world's largest arsenal of tactical nuclear weapons, approximately 1,500, of various shorter-range missiles, and is the only country to maintain nuclear-armed anti-air, anti-ballistic, and anti-submarine weapons.
+Since 2022, Russia has provided nuclear weapons to Belarus, deploying Iskander tactical ballistic missiles and bombs for Su-25 aircraft.

-Russia possesses a total of 5,977 nuclear warheads as of 2022, the largest stockpile of nuclear warheads in the world; the second-largest stockpile is the United States' 5,428 warheads.
-Russia's deployed missiles (those actually ready to be launched) number about 1,588, second to the United States' 1,644.
+Russia possesses a total of 5,459 nuclear warheads as of 2025, the largest confirmed stockpile of nuclear warheads in the world.
+Russia's deployed missiles (those actually ready to be launched) number about 1,718, also the largest confirmed strategically deployed arsenal in the world as of 2025.
 The remaining weapons are either in reserve stockpiles, or have been retired and are slated for dismantling.
 Russia's predecessor state, the Soviet Union, reached a peak stockpile of about 45,000 nuclear warheads in 1986.
 The number of weapons Russia may possess is currently controlled by the bilateral New START treaty with the United States.
+Russia and the United States are the world's biggest nuclear powers, holding about 88% of the world's nuclear weapons.

-The Soviet Union ratified the Geneva Protocol—prohibiting the use of biological and chemical weapons—on April 5, 1928, with reservations that were later dropped on January 18, 2001.
+The Soviet Union ratified the Geneva Protocol—prohibiting the use of biological and chemical weapons in interstate conflicts—on April 5, 1928, with reservations that were later dropped on January 18, 2001.
 Russia is also party to the 1972 Biological Weapons Convention and the 1993 Chemical Weapons Convention.
 The Soviet biological weapons program violated the Biological Weapons Convention and was the world's largest, longest, and most sophisticated program of its kind.
 At its peak, the program employed up to 65,000 people.

-Despite being a signatory to the Chemical Weapons Convention, Russia has continued to hold chemical weapons.
+Despite being a signatory to the Chemical Weapons Convention, Russia has continued to hold, and occasionally use, chemical weapons.
 In 1997, Russia declared an arsenal of 39,967 tons of chemical weapons, which it worked in part to decrease.
-Its stock of weapons was declared destroyed in 2017.
+Its stock of weapons was officially declared destroyed in 2017.
 The poisoning of Sergei and Yulia Skripal in 2018 and the poisoning of Alexei Navalny in 2020, both carried out by Russia, revealed that the country maintained an illicit chemical weapons program.
+Russian forces also used, and admitted to using, chemical weapons during the invasion of Ukraine.